Pack saddle: Description

 The modern pack saddle is usually not intended to support a human rider.
 The upper side of the pack saddle resembles a rack to let its load rest on and be tied on with ropes, straps, a surcingle, or other devices.
-One historical exception was a pack saddle used in feudal Japan by non-samurai class commoners who were not allowed to use riding saddles (kura) for transportation.
+One historical exception was a pack saddle used in feudal Japan by non-samurai commoners, who were not allowed to use riding saddles (kura) for transportation.